 2: Stay Informed and Update Policies

 Keep informed with the latest news to better assess the impact Brexit will have.
-Although there’s still uncertainty, keeping track can help you judge the current forecast and help you prepare.
+Although there’s still some uncertainty, keeping track can help you judge the current forecast and help you prepare.

 You will need to update shipping and tariff policies to reflect specific Brexit details.
 Of course, it is not currently possible to tailor new policies as Brexit is not finalised.
 But beginning to contemplate draft policies will help get updates ready once things become concrete.